Story of Ted Weisgal and Leisure Learning Unlimited

 Ted in a begrudging way.
 His old-fashioned work ethic had thoroughly

-vanquished the flash and dash of Donna.
+vanquished the flash and dash of Deborah.
 No stranger to hard work

 myself, I appreciated the depth of his accomplishment.
 Ted had